ajitgoel/Notes/InterviewQuestions/AWS/DynamoDB-Cheatsheet.md

 ### LSI - Local Secondary index

+-  ==A local secondary index lets you query over a single partition, as specified by the partition key value in the query.==
 - ==Supports **strongly** or eventual consistency reads==
 - ==Can only be created with initial table (cannot be modified or and cannot deleted unless also deleting the table)==
 - Only Composite